mbasanta/craigslist-for-sale-alerts/README.md

 Testing
 --------------------

 The `remove_listing.py` file is useful for testing your alerts and allows you to easily delete a record from your local database to make sure your alert fires as you expect.
 Also, it displays the most recent 15 items in your local database for debugging purposes.
+You must know the Craigslist ID to be able to delete the record.